ADPro: a Test-time Adaptive Diffusion Policy via Manifold-constrained Denoising and Task-aware Initialization for Robotic Manipulation: Method

-Guided diffusion models have achieved significant success in generating Euclidean data, such as images.
-Given the limitations of diffusion policies in generalizing across different tasks, we believe that training-free guided diffusion policies offer an effective solution.
-However, existing guided diffusion models primarily focus on Euclidean data generation, and in the domain of robotic manipulation, constructing effective guidance remains a challenge.
+Guided diffusion models have shown strong generalization at inference, achieving remarkable success in generating Euclidean data such as images.
+Yet, most existing approaches remain limited to image domains, and in robotic manipulation, constructing effective guidance remains a key challenge.

-In robotic manipulation, the vanilla DPs takes $\varepsilon_\theta (\ob_k, \as_k^t, t)$ as the denoising direction, serving as the primary update direction for action refinement.
-However, it does not explicitly leverage the target object to optimize the action more explicitly and effectively.
-Actually, the relative position between the target object and the end-effector naturally provides the gradient direction for refining the action, directly guiding the end-effector toward objects.
-Therefore, we integrate the observation guidance $\nabla_{\as}L(\cdot,\cdot)$ into diffusion process and obtain
+In robotic manipulation, vanilla DPs (non-guided) adopt $\varepsilon_\theta (\ob^k, \as^k_t, t)$ as the denoising direction, which serves as the primary update for action refinement.
+Yet, this approach does not explicitly exploit the target object to optimize actions more effectively.
+To address this, we introduce ADP, which incorporates geometry-aware updates.
+Specifically, we identify two complementary manifolds that constrain and guide the denoising process: the task manifold and the spherical manifold.

+\paragraph{Task manifold} Robot actions lie on the $\SE(3)$ Lie group, where the relative pose between the end-effector and the target object defines a natural gradient direction toward task success.
+To exploit this structure, we incorporate observation guidance $\nabla_{\as}L(\cdot,\cdot)$ into the diffusion process, steering updates along the geodesic paths of the task manifold.
+This yields the following guided variant of the diffusion policy:

-Here, $\ob_{k,0}$ and $\ob_{k,1}$ represent the gripper and scene point clouds extracted from $\ob_k$, respectively. $\Tilde{\ac}_k^{t-1}$ denotes the matrix form of $\Tilde{\as}_k^{t-1}$, while $L(\cdot,\cdot)$ is Chamfer distance.
+Here, $\ob^{k,0}$ and $\ob^{k,1}$ represent the gripper and scene point clouds extracted from $\ob_k$, respectively. $\Tilde{\ac}^k_{t-1}$ denotes the matrix form of $\Tilde{\as}^k_{t-1}$, while $L(\cdot,\cdot)$ is Chamfer distance.

-However, since $\Tilde{\ac}_k^{t-1}$ is a noisy action rather than the final action executed by the robot, the guidance provided by Eq.~\eqref{eq:dpmin} is not sufficiently accurate.
-Inspired by DDPM~\citep{ho2020denoising}, we obtain the noise-free action $\hat{\as}_k^{0}$ from $\Tilde{\as}_k^{t-1}$ using the diffusion function, and reformulate Eq.~\eqref{eq:dpmin} as
+However, since $\Tilde{\ac}^k_{t-1}$ is a noisy action rather than the final action executed by the robot, the guidance provided by Eq.~\eqref{eq:dpmin} is not sufficiently accurate.
+Inspired by DDPM~\cite{ho2020denoising}, we obtain the noise-free action $\hat{\as}^k_{0}$ from $\Tilde{\as}^k_{t-1}$ using the diffusion function, and reformulate Eq.~\eqref{eq:dpmin} as